 How to Enroll

-Enrollment in the International Law Concentration is accomplished by filing a Notice of Enrollment form with the Registrar's Office.
+Enrollment in the International Law Concentration is accomplished by filing a Notice of Enrollment form.

 Concentration enrollment may occur as soon as a student completes the first year in law school in good standing.